Smith's Reef, Providenciales.

 Central Access

-At the Central 🡓 access, two shoal reefs extend out from the beach.
-The coral isn’t quite as vibrant as at the north access, yet there’s lush seagrass, southern brown stingrays, turtles, and large numbers of parrotfish.
+At the Central access, two shoal reefs extend out from the beach.
+The corals aren’t quite as vibrant here as at the north access, yet there’s lush seagrass, southern brown stingrays, turtles, and large numbers of parrotfish.

 East Access

-There typically aren’t any sightings of the larger sea creatures, yet juvenile reef fish, squids, and coral are in abundance.
+There typically aren’t any sightings of the larger sea creatures, yet juvenile reef fish, squid, and coral are abundant.